vladimirlojanica/ideas/README.md

 ```
 If the story's AC changes, the above test will fail because the test no longer matches the acceptance criteria.

 Strings may not be the ideal representations of acceptance criteria for they could change.
-AC may have similaraties with other stories and duplication creates maintainability problems.
+AC may have similarities with other stories and duplication creates maintainability problems.
 These may need a more robust link against the code that tests them.

 Builds now run acceptance criteria tests so that functionality is not broken through future changes.